Redesigning a subscription based donation platform

 Style Guide

-As we transitioned from lo-fidelity to more detailed wireframes, I proposed a colorful and engaging style guide reminiscent of Netflix that the founder approved of.
+I proposed a colorful and engaging style guide reminiscent of Netflix that the founder approved of.

 Hi-Fi Wireframes